DanielJones6736/NLP-Bookkeeping/README.md

 4. Open the GUI using the `/docs` route and start interacting with the system.
 This route will open a SwaggerUI-like interface to conveniently interact with the API

 <br/>
 **Note**: The code and repository for the frontend GUI are hosted in a separate GitHub repository.
-You can find the website deployment (https://chat-wallet-next.operameiying.workers.dev).
+You can find the website deployment [here](https://chat-wallet-next.operameiying.workers.dev).
+The link to the GitHub repository can be found [here](https://github.com/PigBehindTheCar/chat-wallet-next).

 ## API Documentation